Benfotiamine: The Magical Cure of Your Stress

 Benfotiamine for smoking

 Smoking leads to endothelial dysfunction in the lungs, which antioxidants can reverse.
 Benfotiamine is a fat-soluble form of thiamine (vitamin B1) that is easily taken up by cell membranes and can prevent oxidative stress induced by cigarette smoke.
-Benfotiamine has been studied for its ability to reduce the frequency and severity of seizures associated with epilepsy and for other brain disorders.
+Benfotiamine has been studied for its ability to reduce the frequency and severity of seizures associated with epilepsy and other brain disorders.
 Toxicity from high doses of Benfotiamine appears to be low, even in people genetically predisposed to high levels of oxidative stress.

 Antitumor